-The purpose of the International Standard for theData Protection of Privacy and Personal Information is to ensure that Anti-Doping Organizations apply appropriate, sufficient and effective privacy protections to the Personal Information they Process when conducting anti-doping programs, in recognition of the fact that Personal Information gathered in the anti-doping contextAnti-Doping Activities can impinge upon and implicate the privacy rights of Personsindividuals involved in and associated with organized sport.
+The purpose of the International Standard for Data Protection is to ensure that Anti-Doping Organizations apply appropriate, sufficient and effective privacy protections to the Personal Information they Process when conducting anti-doping programs, in recognition of the fact Anti-Doping Activities can impinge upon and implicate the privacy rights of individuals involved in and associated with organized sport.
 The International Standard for Data Protection may also apply to other stakeholders, such as Laboratories, where specified in the Code, International Standards, Technical Documents or guidelines.